BathHacked/banes-geographic-data/README.md

 #### Indices of Mass Deprivation 2015

 Statistics on relative deprivation in small areas in BANES.
-For `ons_imd_2015_fields.csv` for full descriptions of fields.
+See `ons_imd_2015_fields.csv` for full descriptions of fields.

 | Item        | Description                                                                                                         |
 |:------------|:--------------------------------------------------------------------------------------------------------------------|